AyanPerez/CESAR-Coding-Challenge/Solution 5/README.md

 https://pl.kotl.in/R9Oy7ZXOZ
 ```

-## Explain
+## Explanation
 ```
-The proposed solution has complexity O(n) due it's checked each item of a given list with N elements.
+The proposed solution has complexity O(n) due it's checked each item of a given list with N elements, if there is duplicated item, the item is not added at the list, if not, the item is copied to another list.
 ```